How do I know if I have a poor performer?

 Add in other short term goals more indicative of engagement and quality rather than quantity.
 I've used ones like "be invited to present a solution by 2 customers this month", and "do 5 factory tours this month".
 Then mix in some medium term goals like "add $1m in qualified deals to the pipe by month 3" or "have 1 prospect ask us to help them prepare a business case to secure funds for your project by January".

 Sales Director Central can help with any of these scenarios.
-Contact me at [email protected] with any questions or to discuss your situation.
+Contact us with any questions or to discuss your situation.

 As a Director in the business with responsibility for sales, you need to be on your toes to catch a poor performer as early as possible.
 Before they join is best.